JeremyRand/namecoin.org/_posts/2022-02-22-lab-leak-part-2-p11trustmod.md

 So, all things considered, p11trustmod eliminates quite a lot of boilerplate code that ncp11 would have otherwise needed to mix in with the Namecoin-specific ncp11 code.
 By proactively implementing this additional layer of abstraction between p11mod and ncp11, we reduce the risk of a second "Omicron lab leak" of insufficiently auditable code.  p11trustmod is nearly finished with implementation but still needs testing; once testing is complete, we can move on to the Namecoin-specific code in ncp11, which I expect to be quite simple since the complex things have been split out into p11mod/p11trustmod.

+In other p11mod news, p11mod now supports generating key pairs.
+Thanks to OpenDNSSEC for facilitating this.

 [1] Technically this isn't quite true.
 In addition to X.509 certificates, there are a couple of other object classes that are used for setting the trust policy bits on the Namecoin root CA.  Those classes are only used by optional features, though.

 [2] There are a few ways this might happen.
 NSS sometimes retrieves a list of all known CA's, e.g. to display in the certificate GUI.
 NSS also retrieves trust bits objects by searching for an object class or a certificate hash instead of a PKIX name or full certificate.